Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Related Work

+Health text simplification is challenging due to medical jargon, complex sentence structures, and lengthy explanations.
+It has been explored through several tasks, such as generating patient-friendly summaries of clinical notes \cite{liang-etal-2019-novel-system, kanwal2022attention, joshua2011summarization}, making biomedical literature accessible to laypeople, and simplifying educational materials for patients \cite{Guo_Qiu_Wang_Cohen_2021, abrahamsson-etal-2014-medical, van2019evaluating, van-etal-2020-automets, cardon-grabar-2019-parallel, sakakini-etal-2020-context}.
+Text simplification can focus on improving readability or making stylistic modifications; however, simplification of health information requires rigorous attention to meaning preservation and medical accuracy, given the critical implications of miscommunication \cite{van2019evaluating, kandula2010semantic}.
+This challenge is amplified by the diverse needs of patients, which encompasses varying levels of literacy, language background, and other factors that require a nuanced approach to achieve clarity and accuracy.

-Sentence- and document-level simplification methods typically require parallel text corpora (complex and simplified text) for model training and evaluation.
-Due to the labor-intensive nature of annotation, there are limited health-focused text simplification corpora, which we highlight here \cite{medeasi-basu, phatak2022medical, devaraj2021paragraph, van-etal-2020-automets}.
-The Medical dataset for Elaborative and Abstractive Simplification (Med-EASi) dataset consists of medical text from SIMPWIKI that was simplified by a team of medical experts and layperson crowd workers at the sentence-level \cite{medeasi-basu}.
-The Autocomplete for Medical Text Simplification (AutoMeTS) dataset is a medical text simplification corpus consisting of aligned sentences from English Wikipedia and Simple English Wikipedia \cite{van-etal-2020-automets}.
+Due to the labor-intensive nature of annotation, there are limited health-focused text simplification corpora \cite{medeasi-basu, phatak2022medical, devaraj2021paragraph, van-etal-2020-automets}.
+The Medical dataset for Elaborative and Abstractive Simplification (Med-EASi) dataset comprises medical text from SIMPWIKI that was simplified by a team of medical experts and layperson crowd workers at the sentence-level \cite{medeasi-basu}.
+The Autocomplete for Medical Text Simplification (AutoMeTS) dataset consists of automatically aligned sentences from English Wikipedia and Simple English Wikipedia for medical topics \cite{van-etal-2020-automets}.
 Devaraj et al. provided a manually annotated parallel corpus of biomedical literature with simplified text created by domain experts \cite{devaraj2021paragraph}.
-We introduce a new health text simplification corpus, SimpleDC, which is based on educational patient materials from prominent information sources and explicitly focuses on the cancer domain.
+We introduce a new health text simplification corpus, SimpleDC, which is based on educational patient materials from prominent information sources (ACS, CDC, and NCI) and explicitly focuses on the cancer domain.